 I already knew well ahead of time what this nonsense was about so I told him I know what it is and I’m not interested.
 Now I know he wasn’t trying to scam me and actually believes this, but the way he pitched it was classic MLM recruitment sales tactics that I know all too well.

-So I just shut it down and told him I’m not going to be convinced otherwise.
+So I just shut it down and told him I’m not going to be convinced otherwise (We haven’t spoken since, but I left the door open to conversation.
+I guess he was only interested in getting leads).

-What would have happened if I said yes:
+What would have happened if I said yes to this webinar pitch:

 I’d have to sit through that webinar and hear about how “awesome” this MLM opportunity is and how easy is it to make money and how if I act now, I’d be making a GREAT decision (yeah, ok).